opentelekomcloud-infra/system-config/doc/source/zuul.rst

 As a means of hardening of the Zuul installation following can be mentioned:

-* Zuul is deployed in a dedicated Kubernetes cluster as every component is running as a container.
+* Zuul is deployed in a dedicated Kubernetes cluster and every component is running as a container.

 * Access to the Zuul UI and REST API is implemented through the Cloud Load